Kalamoto

 Kalamoto (Καλαμωτό) is a village of the Lagkadas municipality.
 Before the 2011 local government reform it was part of the municipality of Kallindoia.
-The 2011 census recorded 501 inhabitants in the village.
+The 2021 census recorded 398 inhabitants in the village.
 Kalamoto is a part of the community of Nea Kallindoia.
+The village was founded in the 1960s as the surrounding swamp was drained to provide more farmland.
+Inhabitants of Aggelochori were relocated to Kalamoto as the new village had access to running water.
+Kalamoto later gained a power supply in 1970.
+The inhabitants of Aggelochori mainly descended from Greek refugees from the population exchange with Turkey in 1923 who lived in a village called Aggelochori (modern day Findikli, Gelibolu) on the Gallipoli peninsula.